nunocoracao/n9o.xyz/content/posts/202209-apple-sustaining-innovation/index.md

 <img style="box-shadow: 10px 10px 30px 2px rgba(0,0,0,0.6);" src="featured.jpg"/>

-Last week, Apple held its “Far Out” iPhone event.
+On the 7th of September, Apple held its “Far Out” iPhone event.
 New iPhones, Apple Watches, and AirPods were announced, each coming with a plethora of features.
 Yes, all of it was innovation, but none of it brought the kind of excitement Apple used to.
 Why is that?
-And why is probably the best strategy for Apple at this stage.
+And why probably this is the best strategy for Apple.

 ## Apple’s Announcements
 Let’s start at the beginning, what happened on the event?
 Apple launched the new iPhone 14 line, 2 new Apple Watches, and new AirPods Pro.
 These are all new iterations over existing products, and the company didn’t release any new product line.
 I will focus just on the iPhones and watches.